Stoichiometrical/Survey_Data_Analysis/README.md

 ### Chi-Squared Testing Components

-- **Contingency Table**: For Hypothesis 3, a contingency table was used with two categorical variables: "Association of KEBS Label with Government Oversight" and "Belief in Reliability and Safety of KEBS-Labeled Products."
+**Questions Used**:

+- "To what extent do you associate the KEBS label with government oversight and regulation?": This question evaluates the extent to which consumers associate the KEBS label with government oversight, which is a core element of the hypothesis.

+- "Do you believe that products with the KEBS label are more reliable and safer than those without it?": This question assesses consumer beliefs in the reliability and safety of KEBS-labeled products, which ties directly to government regulation.

+**Justification**:
+These questions were chosen because they directly align with the central idea of Hypothesis 3, which is to understand the extent of consumers' association of the KEBS label with government oversight and whether they believe KEBS-labeled products are reliable and safe due to regulation.

 - **Chi-Squared Statistic**: The Chi-squared statistic measures the association between these variables.
+Actual Chi-squared Statistic: 49.326.

 - **P-value**: The p-value indicates the significance of the results.
+Actual P-value: 0.0000000004992.

 - **Degrees of Freedom**: There were 4 degrees of freedom for this analysis.